Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 Photo of the front of the engine.

-Some box rub on the nose plus the usual tarnishing of the side rods and that's about it for flaws!
-The unit is very, very clean with crisp numbers, nice vibrant paint, near-perfect striping and fairly nice side rods overall!
+Has some box rub and minor paint loss in places plus the usual tarnishing of the side rods; also has some paint loss on the nose.
+That's about it for flaws!
+The unit is very, very clean with crisp numbers, nice vibrant paint and near-perfect striping plus the engine was serviced and it lights, smokes and runs great!

 Two "aerial" views of the engine.